FAO-SID/Docker-Apps/iso28258_database/Readme.md

 # Shiny Application to create and populate PostgreSQL National Soil Databases following the recommentations in the ISO-28258 data model

-This repository provides Dockerized software solutions adapted to FAO-GSP activities, focusing on the creation of PostgreSQL National Soil Databases adhering to the ISO-28258 data model.
-The containerized solution is designed to overcome common installation challenges associated with Postgres, R, Shiny and its dependencies, offering a reliable and consistent setup across different computing environments.
+This repository provides a Dockerized solution for the creation of PostgreSQL National Soil Databases adhering to the ISO-28258 data model.
+This solution is designed to overcome common installation challenges associated with Postgres, R, Shiny and its dependencies, offering a reliable and consistent setup across different computing environments.

 ## Features
 - **Standardized Environment:** The Dockerized applications simplifies the process of establishing a fully functional workspaces by removing system variability and conflicts typical with traditional installations.